Krxtopher/objc-RIStopWatch/README.md

 ## Installation

 1. Clone or download a copy of this repository.
-2. Copy the following three files into your own application:
+2. Copy the following three files into your own Xcode project:
 	- RIStopWatch.h
 	- RIStopWatch.m
 	- RITimeSource.h
-3. Add the following #import statement to any class in which you'd like to use an RIStopWatch:
+3. Add the following #import statement to top of any class in which you'd like to use an RIStopWatch:

-    #import "RIStopWatch.h"
+    `#import "RIStopWatch.h"`

 ## Usage